[Updated October 27]

 LA Ghosts can’t run its in-person tours this year, but they do have four new ways to celebrate.
 Ghostflix lets you watch ghost tours from home, you can ask Alexa or the Google app to tell you a ghost story, or you can download the app Junket, which uses GPS to tell you tales of haunted L.A. locations.
 You’ll need ten Junket tokens for LA Ghosts’ tour, which comes out to $9.99.
 They’re also selling a haunted doll named Lily, Halloween’s answer to the Elf on the Shelf if you really just want to live in a nightmare world.

 Level 8 Fright Nights Drive-In

-Level 8 Fright Nights Drive-In is a family-friendly, drive-in film series at The Grove on Oct.
-21 (Ghostbusters) and Oct.
-28 (Beetlejuice).
+Level 8 Fright Nights Drive-In is a family-friendly, drive-in film series.
+On Oct.
+28, see Beetlejuice.
 Tickets include a meal from Picnic Society by Gwen that includes fried chicken, Mac & cheese, crudité, cookies, snacks, and water.
 Tickets are $60 for two people, $85 for three, and $110 for four.
 Get them here.

 At-Home and Online Events